Consumer Banking Services Agreement

 Safeguarding Your Checks: You agree to use care in safeguarding unsigned checks on your account against theft or misuse.
 You agree to tell us immediately if any such checks are lost, missing, destroyed or otherwise unaccounted for.

-Multiple Signatures: We do not assume a duty to enforce multiple signature requirements that you may decide or agree upon yourselves.
+Multiple Signatures: We do not offer accounts on which two (2) or more signatures are required for a check or withdrawal.
+We do not assume a duty to enforce multiple signature requirements that you may decide or agree upon yourselves.
 If you indicate on your checks or signature card or other account documents that more than one signature is required for withdrawal, this indication is for your own use and is not binding on us.
 We may disregard any instructions to permit withdrawals only upon more than one signature with respect to checks, electronic fund transfers and other withdrawal requests.
 We may pay out funds from your account if the check, item, or other withdrawal or transfer instruction is signed or approved by any one of the persons authorized to sign on the account and we are not liable to you if we do this.

 Facsimile Signatures: If you have authorized a facsimile signature, by the imprinting of a specimen of same on an account signature card and/or by appropriate business resolution, the Bank may honor all checks, drafts, or other orders drawn on your account(s) when the facsimile signature(s) have been affixed on such checks or orders, regardless of by whom or by what means the actual or purported facsimile signature(s) thereon may have been affixed thereto.
 You assume the risk for any unauthorized use of such facsimile signature.
 You agree to indemnify and hold us harmless from all claims, costs, losses and damages, including attorneys’ fees, that result from our payment of a withdrawal bearing or purporting to bear a facsimile signature that we believe you authorized.